YanLuong/kickstarter-analysis/README.md

 ##### Method

 A table was created in excel to populate the number of successful, failed and canceled outcomes using a  ***countifs()*** function.
 The countifs() function will only count if all the conditions are met.
-The conditions that had to be met before they were tallied to the relevant cell by goal amount were:
+The conditions that have to be met before they are tallied to the relevant cell (by goal amount) are:

 - by outcome ("successful,"failed" and "canceled")
 - range based on grouped amounts